itdc/fourstead/README.md

     alias fourstead='function __fourstead() { (cd ~/Fourstead && vagrant $*); unset -f __fourstead; }; __fourstead'

-Make sure to tweak the `<span class="token operator">~</span><span class="token operator">/</span>Fourstead` path in the alias to the location of your actual Fourstead installation.
+Make sure to tweak the `~/Fourstead` path in the alias to the location of your actual Fourstead installation.
 Once the alias is installed, you may run commands like `fourstead up` or `fourstead ssh` from anywhere on your system.

 ### Connecting Via SSH